-HAWAI'I STATE PLAN, HRS CHAPTER 226 S N/S N/A S = Supportive, N/S = Not Supportive, N/A = Not Applicable 226-15 Objectives and Policies for Facility Systems - Solid and Liquid Wastes.
-(A) Planning for the State's facility systems with regard to solid and liquid wastes shall be directed towards the achievement of the following objectives: (1) Maintenance of basic public health and sanitation standards relating to treatment and disposal of solid and liquid wastes. х (2) Provision of adequate sewerage facilities for physical and economic activities that alleviate problems in housing, employment, mobility, and other areas. х (B) To achieve solid and liquid waste objectives, it shall be the policy of this State to: (1) Encourage the adequate development of sewerage facilities that complement planned growth. Х (2) Promote re-use and recycling to reduce solid and liquid wastes and employ a conservation ethic. Х (3) Promote research to develop more efficient and economical treatment and disposal of solid and liquid wastes. Х Discussion: HoKua Place will adhere to State and County sanitation standards for solid and liquid waste management.
+HAWAIʻI STATE PLAN, HRS CHAPTER 226 S N/S N/A S = Supportive, N/S = Not Supportive, N/A = Not Applicable 226-15 Objectives and Policies for Facility Systems - Solid and Liquid Wastes.
+(A) Planning for the State's facility systems with regard to solid and liquid wastes shall be directed towards the achievement of the following objectives: v (1) Maintenance of basic public health and sanitation standards relating to treatment and disposal of solid and liquid wastes. х (2) Provision of adequate sewerage facilities for physical and economic activities that alleviate problems х in housing, employment, mobility, and other areas.
+(B) To achieve solid and liquid waste objectives, it shall be the policy of this State to: (1) Encourage the adequate development of sewerage facilities that complement planned growth. Х (2) Promote re-use and recycling to reduce solid and liquid wastes and employ a conservation ethic. Х (3) Promote research to develop more efficient and economical treatment and disposal of solid and liquid wastes. х Discussion: HoKua Place will adhere to State and County sanitation standards for solid and liquid waste management.
 Throughout Project construction and development, HoKua Place will recycle and reuse generated construction wastes, as well as, incorporate measures and provisions to implement recycling such as storage and collection systems for recyclables.
 BMPs will be implemented for long term development and operation of activities occurring on the site as part of pollution prevention measures.
-HoKua Place will be contributing funds to help upgrade the deferred maintenance and repair of the Wailua Waste Water Treatment plant.
+HoKua Place will be contributing funds to help upgrade the deferred maintenance and repair of the Wailua Wastewater Treatment plant.
 226-16 Objective and Policies for Facility Systems - Water.
 (A) Planning for the State's facility systems with regard to water shall be directed towards achievement of the objective of the provision of water to adequately accommodate domestic, agricultural, commercial, industrial, recreational and other needs within resource capacities.
-(B) To achieve the facility systems water objective, it shall be the policy of (1) Coordinate development of land use activities with existing and potential water supply. x (2) Support research and development of alternative methods to meet future water requirements well ^ X in advance of anticipated needs. ^ (3) Reclaim and encourage the productive use of runoff water and wastewater discharges. Х (4) Assist in improving the quality, efficiency, service and storage capabilities of water systems for domestic and agricultural use. х (5) Support water supply services to areas experiencing critical water problems. Х (6) Promote water conservation programs and practices in government, private industry, and the general public to help ensure adequate water to meet long-term needs. х Discussion: HoKua Place will employ design principles, where feasible, to conserve water and seek to achieve water conservation and efficiency.
+(B) To achieve the facility systems water objective, it shall be the policy of this State to: (1) Coordinate development of land use activities with existing and potential water supply. х (2) Support research and development of alternative methods to meet future water requirements well in advance of anticipated needs. х (3) Reclaim and encourage the productive use of runoff water and wastewater discharges. Х (4) Assist in improving the quality, efficiency, service and storage capabilities of water systems for domestic and agricultural use. х (5) Support water supply services to areas experiencing critical water problems. х (6) Promote water conservation programs and practices in government, private industry, and the general public to help ensure adequate water to meet long-term needs. х Discussion: HoKua Place will employ design principles, where feasible, to conserve 1 water and seek to achieve water conservation and efficiency.
 A Water Master Plan for HoKua Place has been conceptually approved by the Kaua'i County Department of Water (DOW).
-HoKua Place has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks and existing water system.
-HoKua Place is committed to continue working with the DOW on pertinent water issues.
+HoKua Place has a proven well site that will be dedicated to DOW to feed DOW's storage tanks and existing water system.
+HoKua Place is committed to continue working the DOW on pertinent water issues.
 226-17 Objectives and Policies for Facility Systems - Transportation.
-(A) Planning for the State's facility systems with regard to transportation shall be directed towards the achievement of the following objectives: (1) An integrated multi-modal transportation system that services statewide needs and promotes the efficient, economical, safe and convenient movement of people and goods.
-X
+(A) Planning for the State's facility systems with regard to transportation shall be directed towards the achievement of the following objectives: (1) An integrated multi-modal transportation system that services statewide needs and promotes the efficient, economical, safe and convenient movement of people and goods. х (2) A statewide transportation system that is consistent with and will accommodate planned growth objectives throughout the State. х l